TabbyML/tabby/docs/python.md

     output_path: str,        # Output file.
-    max_batch_size: int,     # Maximum batch size to run the model on. read_batch_size=0,       # Number of sentences to read at once. beam_size=2,
+    max_batch_size: int,     # Maximum batch size to run the model on. read_batch_size=0,       # Number of sentences to read at once. batch_type="examples",   # Whether the batch size is the number of examples or tokens. beam_size=2,
     num_hypotheses=1,
     length_penalty=0,